 – For more than 20 years, the Palais des Festivals et des Congrès has had specialist companies clean the Festival shooting area in the bay of Cannes and the seabed during the International Pyrotechnics Festival.
 Since 2005, each Festival fire has been followed by 2 cleanings:

-Immediately right after the fire, a boat with long-range projectors began a 2-hours reach in order to collect above-ground waste, thanks to the nets placed on both sides of the boat (3m50 long) and linked to 70 liters waste bag.
+Immediately after the fire, a first boat with long-range searchlights undertook a 2-hour outing to collect waste on the surface, using the nets located on the sides of the boat (3m50 wide) and connected to bags of 70 liters.

-The consumption of sand being a major environmental issue, the FIAP, which uses sand to wedge the fireworks on the barges, implements new solutions in order to limit its use as much as possible.
-Indeed, from 10t of loose sand per fire 15 years ago, we went to 10t in plastic bags 10 years ago per summer then to 6t per summer in recent years thanks to the repackaging in more durable hessian bags. , to finally reduce our consumption to 2t per season by 2024 with a new wedging system for the largest sizes.
+Indeed from 10t of loose sand per fire 15 years ago, we have gone to 6t per summer in recent years thanks to the repackaging in more durable hessian bags, to finally reduce our consumption to 2t per season by 2024 with a new wedging system for the larger calibers.